vzelev/reviews/README.md

 # Running locally

+There are two modes of running the app
+* Normal mode: Run within "encapsulated" docker container, i.e. whatever changes you make in your DB, once you stop the container, it's gone.
+The project/source files are only visible in the container and they can be changed only if you ssh to it
+* Locally (dev) mode: Run a docker container with mounted `pwd`.
+The project files from your disk are mounted and used by the docker container.
+Sqlite3 DB is also created there, so your changes will be saved.
+You can stop and run the container safely

 ## Just want to run it?
 There is a `docker` integration, so the application can be very easy run locally by simply installing Docker and then using the system script `cli.sh` which is self-explained.
 E.g. `./cli.sh br` will `build & run` it.
 You can ship the docker image to everyone, or in some docker repo and everyone can run it by calling `./cli.sh r`